nickthename/nickthename.github.io/guides/controllers.md

 The original N64 controller is by far the most popular controller among casual and competitive players alike.
 Often called the OG (‘original’) or OEM (‘original equipment manufacturer’) stick, the OG is great in new condition, but degrades very quickly if not lubricated.
 As a result, although the OG controller is extremely common, it can sometimes pose a challenge to find one in excellent condition.
 Worn OG joysticks become loose and rough feeling, and make moving quickly and performing advanced techniques more difficult.

 The OG’s start button can be accidentally pressed during play, disastrous in a tournament setting.
 Luckily, it’s easy to open the controller and remove the start button.
 Even without the button, you’ll still be able to press start if you have skinny fingers.
+The hold-to-pause feature in most patched ROMs makes this less of a concern.

 The OG is popular at all levels of competitive play, and is used by many of the strongest players in the world, such as Jouske, Isai, Alvin, and Wario.
 #### How to Obtain